selimsami/qforce/docs/source/examples.rst

 :code:`qforce propane.xyz`

-This will create a *propane_qforce* directory, and in it, you will find 'propane_hessian.com'.
+This will create a *propane_qforce* directory, and in it, you will find 'propane_hessian.inp'.
-Now run this QM calculation and put the output file (.out) and the formatted checkpoint file (.fchk) in the same directory. (remember: output files are available in *necessary_files*)
+Now run this QM calculation and put the necessary output files (.out, .fchk) in the same directory.
+(remember: the output files are available in *necessary_files*)

 Treating the flexible dihedrals
 ++++++++++++++++++++++++++++++++

 Now we can run Q-Force again from the same directory to create fragments and the corresponding QM dihedral scan input files by:

 :code:`qforce propane`